timothynegron/what-i-learned-in-week-3/README.md

 ## JavaScript

 JavaScript is a programming language that was originally designed to build interactive web pages.
 Later, it was made possible to run outside of a web browser with a technology called Node.
-This gave developers the ability to program mobile applications, command-line tools, and more with JavaScript.
+Node gave developers the ability to program mobile applications, command-line tools, and more with JavaScript.
 Today, JavaScript is one of the most, if not the most, popular programming language.

 ---